Here are the races to watch in the final days of MLB All-Star voting

 We’re in the final days of Major League Baseball’s All-Star voting, and judging from the final voting update before rosters are released, there are still a handful of races that can be flipped.

-The biggest note in the latest round of voting data: Marcell Ozuna of the host Miami Marlins has taken over the third and final NL outfield spot from Jason Heyward of the Chicago Cubs.
-A number of races — like AL and NL first basemen and NL third baseman — remain pretty close, so we’ll get to those in a minute.
+The biggest note in the latest round of voting data: Marcell Ozuna of the host Miami Marlins has taken over the third and final National League outfield spot from Jason Heyward of the Chicago Cubs.
+A number of races — like American League and National League first basemen and NL third baseman — remain pretty close, so we’ll get to those in a minute.

 [Fantasy Football is open!
 Sign up now]